 Choosing the right neighborhood can also affect the return you can expect to see on your investment property.
 Make sure you’re buying in a neighborhood that is either already stable or is up and coming.
 Positive signs to look for include businesses that are getting ready to open, clean streets, working street lamps and well cared for properties.
 Littered streets, multiple abandoned houses, and neglected neighborhoods are things to avoid.

 When looking at locations, check what comparable properties in the same neighborhood sold for and look at the market rents in the area.
-You can find this information on sites such as Zillow or Realtor.com or ask a local realtor for assistance.
+Using the median rent per square foot in your area will give you good thumb in the air.
 This will give you an idea of what to pay for a property and what you can expect to rent it out for, which will help you decide if it makes sense to buy a particular property.

 Type of Rental Property